 Contributed novel contributions to how EU policy affects actors differently, mostly reinforcing existing norms rather than demonstrating 'new' ways of addressing illegal logging

 ProdJus (Supranational Forest Governance in an Era of Globalising Wood Production and Justice Politics) is a collaborative research project implemented by research partners in Ghana, Indonesia, Vietnam and the UK.

-ProdJus research analyses supranational forest governance in and beyond Europe in relation to globalising production networks and justice politics.
-We have a particular interest in the differentiation of governance forms and outcomes between Europe and the South, among Southern countries and between the transnational, national and local levels.
-By looking at novel forms of forest governance (Forest Law Enforcement, Governance and Trade [FLEGT] and Ecolabelling schemes), ProdJus will improve understanding of how collective action can address critical challenges in an increasingly globalised world, and what this means for the future of the European continent in the presence of a more general shift from state-centred territorial governance to flow-centred arrangements.
-ProdJus endeavours to achieve these theoretical aims through new research that combines analyses of global production networks and justice politics in an innovative and transdisciplinary manner, builds on an international partnership of leading researchers from Africa, Asia and Europe, and draws on empirical fieldwork in Ghana, Indonesia, Vietnam and Europe.
+ProdJus research analysed supranational forest governance in and beyond Europe in relation to globalising production networks and justice politics.
+We had a particular interest in the differentiation of governance forms and outcomes between Europe and the South, among Southern countries and between the transnational, national and local levels.
+By looking at novel forms of forest governance (Forest Law Enforcement, Governance and Trade [FLEGT] and Ecolabelling schemes), ProdJus improved the understanding of how collective action can address critical challenges in an increasingly globalised world, and what this means for the future of the European continent in the presence of a more general shift from state-centred territorial governance to flow-centred arrangements.
+ProdJus achieved these theoretical aims through new research that combined analyses of global production networks and justice politics in an innovative and transdisciplinary manner, built on an international partnership of leading researchers from Africa, Asia and Europe, and drew on empirical fieldwork in Ghana, Indonesia, Vietnam and Europe.

-Faculty of Forestry of the Universitas Gadjah Mada (UGM), Yogyakarta, Indonesia.
+Faculty of Forestry of the Universitas Gadjah Mada (UGM)

 Emmanuel Acheampong, Ghana Lead Co-Investigator, KNUST